 US military crashes, collisions in the Pacific

-Remains of missing U.S. Navy soldiers were found in a compartment of the USS John S. McCain one day after the ship collided with a tanker in the Pacific, the commander of the U.S. Pacific Fleet said.
+The move follows four Navy accidents in the Pacific since late January, including the recent collision of the USS John S. McCain with an oil tanker that left 10 sailors missing and five injured.

-Ten American sailors were missing after the warship crashed into the oil tanker just east of Singapore early Monday morning in what was the second collision involving a ship from the U.S. Navy’s 7th Fleet in the Pacific in just two months.
-One body has been found although it has not yet been identified, according to officials.
+“While each of these four incidents is unique, they cannot be viewed in isolation,” Adm.
+Scott Swift said in a statement.

-Read on for a look at other recent U.S. military incidents in the Pacific.
+Read on for a look at the recent U.S. military incidents in the Pacific.

 USS John S. McCain